pnp/blog/content/post/how-to-convert-word-document-to-pdf-in-sharepoint-document.md

 -   ### When a file is created (properties only)

   **Properties**     **Value**
-  **Site Address**   Select Site URL or Add Custom SIte URL on which you want to run this flow **Library Name**   Select Library Name
+  **Site Address**   Select Site URL or Add Custom Site URL on which you want to run this flow **Library Name**   Select Library Name
   ------------------ ---------------------------------------------------------------------------
 {{< image alt="ChandaniPrajapati_0-1636864104189.png" src="images/blog/how-to-convert-word-document-to-pdf-in-sharepoint-document/ChandaniPrajapati_0-1636864104189.png" >}}